Dr Helen Smith

 For the first ten years of my career, I was a primary school teacher and senior leader, working in schools across Leicestershire.

-I am a Chartered Member of the British Psychological Society and a registered member of the Health and Care Professions Council.
+I am a Chartered Member of the British Psychological Society and a registered member of the Health and Care Professions Council (HCPC).

 I offer a range of assessment, intervention, advice and consultation to support children, young people, their families and schools.
 During recent months, this has included:

-• Using dynamic assessment approaches to understand barriers to learning for individual children and young people, and to identify useful next steps to support their learning progress.
+Using cognitive and dynamic assessment approaches to understand barriers to learning for individual children and young people, and to identify useful next steps to support their learning progress.

 I have experience of creating and delivering a wide range of training packages for educational settings, and have coordinated the ELSA programme for a Local Authority.
 Training I have recently delivered includes:

-I also support in the delivery of doctoral training activities for Trainee Educational Psychologists at the University of Nottingham.
+I have supported in the delivery of doctoral training activities for Trainee Educational Psychologists at the University of Nottingham.